cmlzaGk/cmlzaGk.github.io-src/content/python_project_layouts.md

 Authors: Rishi Maker
 Summary: Python Project Laoyouts.

-I will walk through a minimal python flask application to highlight the project layout approach I took.
+I will walk through a sample web application built using python, flask and docker.

-The driving factor is co-developing a self-contained library class along with the main application
+The application invokes a specialized math function in a library co-developed during application development.

+The aim of this blog is to highlight some project structure best practices, that I learnt and used in my own application.

+For those not familiar with flask, flask is a small web framework that implements the python WSGI interface.

+WSGI is an application level contract to develop web applications in python.
+The other side of the contract is implemented by WSGI webservers like UWSGI.

+By no means, these practices are limited to a flask application, and could be applied everywhere.

 ## Summary